Esquire July 2001

 '90s...on acid.

 all be correct.
-I've never actually seen the program
+I've never actually seen the program. the best of

 take aim at the bloated Hollywood-Washington machine, such as this one,